danintheory/BuzzFeed2YouTube/README.md

 # BuzzFeed2YouTube
-Takes a BuzzFeed list and convert it to a YouTube video.
+Takes a BuzzFeed list and converts it to a YouTube video.
 For humor.

 For example